simeononsecurity/simeononsecurity.ch/content/other/triple-mining-geodnet-onocoy-rtkdirect-gps-revolution/index.en.md

   str2str -in tcpcli://localhost:5015#rtcm3 -msg "1006(10), 1033(10), 1077, 1087, 1097, 1117, 1127, 1137, 1230" -out tcpcli://ntrip.rtkdirect.com:portnumber#rtcm3 -msg "1006(10), 1033(10), 1077, 1087, 1097, 1117, 1127, 1137, 1230" -p lat long elevation(m) -i "RTKBase UM980,2.4.2 " -a "GNSS.STORE ELT0123" -t 0
   ```

-  > **Notes**:
+   **Notes**:

   - Be sure to replace the message numbers if you know you don't use [MSMv7 RTCM3 messages](https://www.use-snip.com/kb/knowledge-base/rtcm-3-message-list/).
 Otherwise, don't touch them.

   - Be sure to replace the values for -p, -i, and -a with your, geo cords, receiver model and your antenna if applicable.
 If you don't know them, obmit this information from the command.

-    - Under `-out` be sure to specify the port number the rtkdirect dashboard gives you.
+  - Under `-out` be sure to specify the port number the dashboard gives you.

-3. **Test Set Up NTRIPv1 for Onocoy**
+1. **Test Set Up NTRIPv1 for Onocoy**

   You'll need the Mountpoint Username and Password from the [Onocoy Console](https://console.onocoy.com/)